Harsh-Upadhayay/CricMarshall/README.md

 * setup file added (2 lines of code to download nltk libraries on remote device).
 * Voice speed reduced.
 200 was default. now its 195.

+05/09/2022
+* Using Parsing: Get POS tags of every word of the input.
+Define a structure of the sentence (for ex. sentence = Noun + Adjective + Verb + ... ).
+Generate a sentence using the input.
+The generated sentence will be used to fetch the required result.

 ## Code Sources
 * spech to text - https://www.thepythoncode.com/article/using-speech-recognition-to-convert-speech-to-text-python